 Split-site PhD programme fees

-The fees for split-site programmes are set as a percentage of the home/EU or international fees.
-There are two ways of studying for a split-site PhD at the University which will affect the fees you pay:
+The fees for split-site programmes (see our page on types of research degree for more information) are set as a percentage of the UK or international fees.
+There are three ways of studying for a split-site PhD at the University that will affect the fees you pay:

-a) Model A involving a strategic partnership with a commercial/industrial organisation or an international academic or research institution.
-These are normally cohort-based, full-time programmes.
+- a) Model A involving a strategic partnership with a commercial/industrial organisation or an international academic or research institution.
+These are full-time programmes and are normally cohort-based.

-b) Model B involving individual postgraduate researchers.
-These are normally part-time programmes.
+- b) Model B involving individual postgraduate researchers.
+These are part-time programmes.